Ice vs Heat for Treating Muscle Pain

 Increase Your Blood Flow Circulation at Home

 Use a T•Shellz Wrap® for 15 to 20 minutes at least half an hour before stretching.
-A T•Shellz Wrap® will promote Deep Tissue Regeneration Therapy (Deep Tissue Therapy) - a therapy that will increase blood flow to the affected area while warming up and relaxing the soft tissue.
-Deep Tissue Therapy will make your muscle fibers more elastic and pliable, allowing for more ease of movement when you're stretching and/or exercising.
+A T•Shellz Wrap® will promote Soft Tissue Repair Therapy (Soft Tissue Therapy) - a therapy that will increase blood flow to the affected area while warming up and relaxing the soft tissue.
+Soft Tissue Therapy will make your muscle fibers more elastic and pliable, allowing for more ease of movement when you're stretching and/or exercising.

-Continued treatment with Deep Tissue Therapy will also deliver much-needed oxygen, nutrients, antibodies and energy to your hip.
+Continued treatment with Soft Tissue Therapy will also deliver much-needed oxygen, nutrients, antibodies and energy to your hip.
 This will boost your own natural healing ability and speed up your time for recovery.

 Step 2 - Stretch

 The main goal of PT is to exercise (stretch out) the affected joint to improve flexibility and range of motion.
 After the physical therapist has warmed up the joint, they'll get you to do a series of exercises that are focused on stretching out the muscles, tendons and ligaments.

 Sometimes cardiovascular exercise, like using a stationary bike or treadmill, will be recommended under the supervision of your physical therapist.